Feb 20, 2024

 How do you keep employees engaged in this era of quiet quitting?

-No one is immune from what you called the “quiet quitting.
+No one is immune from what you called the “quiet quitting.”
 But if we stay true to our culture and core values, it lessens the chance.
 Compassion for associates is the right thing to have, and in turn, it creates a caring environment.
 People need a refuge from their tough lives.
 Creating a caring environment can help them, not only in the work environment, but in their life outside of work.
 Long gone are the days of “these are the rules, this is the schedule you are required to work.”
 Today it’s about flexibility and managing by reason, not by rules.
 We don’t get it right 100% of the time, but we try.

 What are you the most proud of in your hospitality career?

-To have participated in building a sustainable culture, and quite frankly, its sustainable because its much bigger than Sean Riley.
+To have participated in building a sustainable culture, and quite frankly, it’s sustainable because it’s much bigger than Sean Riley.
 I took part in the development and help to keep it growing, but it has truly been a culture driven from all levels of our organization.
 I could get hit by a bus tomorrow and the culture would live on!
 This culture has allowed us to “positively impact lives.”
 Do the math, if each of our 750 associates positively impacts the life of just one guest per day, we can positively impact over a quarter of a million people per year.
 It’s a grandiose idea, but boy it feels good!
 I’m so proud of the people who make this possible every day!
 I am one proud Pop!

 Sean’s Mission Going Forward